pkic/pqccm/README.md

 What the PQCCM don't do:
 * review, vet, verify or test implementations or interoperability
 * source code review, formal review of algorithms, etc.
+* provide information, documentation or any recommended usage of Post Quantum Cryptography

 No other activity besides what is listed under PQCCM DOs is under the purview of PKI Consortium (unless explicitly stated otherwise)".